parse-community/docs/_includes/js/local-datastore.md

 # Local Datastore

-The Parse JS SDK provides a local datastore which can be used to store and retrieve `Parse.Object`s.
+The Parse JS SDK (Version 2.2.0+) provides a local datastore which can be used to store and retrieve `Parse.Object`s.
 To enable this functionality, call `Parse.enableLocalDatastore()`.

 There are a couple of side effects of enabling the local datastore that you should be aware of.
 When enabled, there will only be one instance of any given `Parse.Object`.
 For example, imagine you have an instance of the `"GameScore"` class with an `objectId` of `"xWMyZ4YEGZ"`, and then you issue a `Parse.Query` for all instances of `"GameScore"` with that `objectId`.
 The result will be the same instance of the object you already have in memory.